r3eckon/EZNet/README.md

 EZNet is a simple low overhead networking C# codebase.
 Aimed at developers comfortable with programming who don't want to deal with boilerplate code.

+Ready built for the Unity Engine.
+Core networking code works for any C# program.

 # Features

 - TCP & UDP socket client/server model.